 Overall table measurements:

 17″ deep x 28″ wide x 22.5″ high

 The bottom shelf was made from two cut reclaimed wood planks, then set loosely in place on top of the bottom framework.

 Puzzle table reveal

-It’s the right height, offers enough space, and is totally portable to wherever I desire!
+It’s the right height, offers plenty of space, and is totally moveable wherever desired!

 A framed bulletin board is so lightweight and the frame helps keep the pieces on the board when you move it to another location!
 It works so well!

 And the puzzle looks beautiful on the plain dark backdrop!

 Various surfaces such as baking pans, muffin tins, pie plates, etc were used to organize and move around puzzle pieces.
 You really don’t need anything fancy!